sistephens/email-alert-api/deploy.md

 You should not receive an email

-Check the dashboards.
+Check the dashboard an email should be registered.
 Optionally wait for a minute or two to ensure no email was sent.

 ### 3) Confirm pseudo delivery "worked"